opentdf/spec/protocol/README.md

     * Including within the returned signed access token both the evidence of the client's public key in the `cnf` claim, and the entitlements in the `tdf_claims`.[^client_public_signing_key]
   * A list of Certified OpenID Connect applications can be found at:  https://openid.net/developers/certified/  OpenTDF has chosen [Keycloak] as its reference implementation IdP. [^why-keycloak]
 * *Entitlement Policy Decision Point (PDP)* (AP) - A web service that receives requests which contain information about the authenticated entities from an OIDC IdP with custom claims support (e.g. Keycloak with OpenTDF Protocol Mapper), and returns custom TDF OIDC claims in response.
 It is the responsibility of Entitlement PDP to transform incoming 3rd party IdP claims/metadata to a set of outgoing [Attribute Objects](../schema/AttributeObject.md).
 It returns a TDF [Claims Object](../schema/ClaimsObject.md).
 * *Key Access Service* (KAS) - Responsible for authorizing and granting TDF Clients access to rewrapped data key material.
 If authorized, TDF Clients (on behalf of themselves, or other entities) can use this rewrapped data key to decrypt TDF ciphertext.
-A valid OIDC token containing [`tdf_claims`](../schema/ClaimsObject.md) and [`dpop` (Demonstration Proof of Posession)](../schema/ProofOfPossession.md) must be used as a bearer token when communicating with KAS.
+A valid OIDC token containing [`tdf_claims`](../schema/ClaimsObject.md) and [`dpop` (Demonstration Proof of Possession)](../schema/ProofOfPossession.md) must be used as a bearer token when communicating with KAS.
 KAS will verify the authenticity of the bearer token, the request signature, and then the policy claims within that bearer token.
 An otherwise valid and trusted OIDC token without valid TDF Claims will be rejected.

 ## General Authentication Protocol

-OIDC Auth with a DPoP (Demonstration Proof of Posession) scheme is used for **all** TDF Client interactions with backend TDF services:
+OIDC Auth with a DPoP (Demonstration Proof of Possession) scheme is used for **all** TDF Client interactions with backend TDF services:

 1. The TDF Client requests an OIDC Bearer Token (either on behalf of itself, or another entity) by first authenticating via the OpenID Connect (OIDC) Identity Provider (IdP) with Custom Claims